-Despite public representations from HudBay Management regarding the company's commitment to specific and identifiable security standards.
-HudBay Minerals did not in fact take reasonable or appropriate steps to implement or enforce any standards regarding the use of security forces at HudBay Minerals' operations in Guatemala, nor was the training that was ostensibly provided sufficient or appropriate.
-Further, despite its public representations, HudBay has taken no steps to become a signatory participant as is required to formally participate in the Voluntary Principles.
+82. Despite public representations from HudBay management regarding the company's ostensible commitment to specific and identifiable security standards, HudBay did not in fact take any reasonable or appropriate steps to implement or enforce any standards regarding the use of security personnel at HudBay's operations in Guatemala, nor was the training that was ostensibly provided sufficient or appropriate.
+Further, despite its public representations, HudBay Minerals has taken no steps to become an actual "signatory participant" as is required to formally participate in the Voluntary Principles.